How to Check a Roofing Contractor’s License Online

-Contractor licenses are generally only valid in the state where they were issued.
-If a roofing contractor does business in more than one state, they will need to register in each jurisdiction, and there will be a separate record in each place where they are permitted to operate.
+A contractor’s license is normally only valid in the state where it was issued.
+If a roofing contractor does business in more than one state, they will need to register in each state that they plan on doing business in.

 The following links will take you to the official state web pages that explain the licensing requirements for roofing contractors in each state, as well as the pages where you can verify a contractor’s license.

 In cases where no contractor license is required for roofing contractors, we provide a link that lets you verify a contractor’s business license, so you can at least tell if a roofer has a valid license to do business in your state.
-Less trustworthy contractors often won’t.
+Scam artists and other untrustworthy contractors often won’t.

 Once you are on your state government website, you should be able to type the roofing contractor’s business name into the database search field and get a result.